How to maximize the effectiveness of your coaching by choosing the coaching style that fits you and your clients best.

 This style does not focus on one specific outcome even if the client has one main challenge they want to address.
-The idea is to deep dive into their lives and identify what are the interconnected issues that are creating an imbalance.
+The idea is to take a deep dive into their lives and identify what are the interconnected issues that are creating an imbalance.

 Watch this video to see holistic coaching in action: